xrochoa/angular-principles/README.md

 ## <a id="css"><a/>CSS and Frameworks

-After starting a new project using sass as explained in the setup section, you can add an scss folder under the source folder.
-This folder will contain global styling modules and a variables file that you can import to your styles.scss master file.
+After starting a new project using sass as explained in the setup section, you can add an `scss` folder under the `source` folder.
+This folder will contain global styling modules and a variables file that you can import to your `styles.scss` master file.
 Each Angular component will also generate a sass file for component-specific-styles.
 In this way any code refactoring can be moved to a global style.
 BEM is a pattern that might be great to use for global styles.
 Component style classes are handled by Angular so [BEM](http://getbem.com/) is not needed but you might want to consider it for consistency.

 ![image alt text](image_0.png)

-We really like to use [Angular Material](https://material.angular.io/)** **which comes with many common components like modals, sidenavs, tables, buttons. etc.** **Bootstrap and Foundation can also be used but we recommend choosing Angular specific libraries like [Prime Faces](https://www.primefaces.org/primeng/) from the UI Components in [Angular Resources](https://angular.io/resources).
+We really like to use [Angular Material](https://material.angular.io/) which comes with many common components like modals, sidenavs, tables, buttons. etc. Bootstrap and Foundation can also be used but we recommend choosing Angular specific libraries like [Prime Faces](https://www.primefaces.org/primeng/) from the UI Components in [Angular Resources](https://angular.io/resources).

-Layout is a very important aspect in the UI of our app and we chose [Angular Flex-Layout](https://github.com/angular/flex-layout).
-This frameworks moves all the layout related properties to a template so we stop using them in the CSS realm.
+Layout is a very important aspect in the UI of our app and we chose [Angular Flex-Layout](https://github.com/angular/flex-layout) for that job.
+This frameworks moves all the layout related properties to a template so we can stop thinking about layout in the css realm.

 ## <a id="code"><a/>Code Style